ashiq24/CoDA-NO/README.md

 ## Reviewer R8HL
 We appreciate the reviewer's positive feedback on our work.
 We are pleased that the reviewer finds the problem both interesting and challenging.
-We will now address the concerns here
+We will now address the concerns here.

 > Experiments setup and a single viscosity level

-We tested our model on three different viscosity levels $\mu \in 1,5,10$ with different inlet conditions from the pre-training dataset, along with varying numbers of interacting variables (single and multiphysics).
+We tested our model on three different viscosity levels $\mu \in 1,5,10$ with different inlet conditions from the pre-training dataset, along with varying numbers of interacting variables (single and multi-physics).
 Please take a look at Table 1-2, Figure 5, Supplementary Sec A4 Table 3-4 for the detailed results.

 For an elaborate discussion about the experiment design - please take a look at the general response.